cacttus/BR2/project/tasks.md

 # Mine City Task Log

-Add scene to window
-Move window create down to initRenderSystem (window creation coherence)
-	**Do this after we have verified the rendering system displays, and works...
-Rename Gu::getGraphicscontext to getCoreContext implement drawUi and other stuff from broken RenderPipe move
-	graphicswindow
-	glcontext
+## Engine Cleanup
-	to /gfx
+- [ ] move to /gfx
+	- [ ] graphicswindow
+	- [ ] glcontext

-Update FlyingCameraControls so that it runs as a script.
+- [ ] Update FlyingCameraControls so that it runs as a script.
-	Make Cameras work with the Scene() and get their update() methods called This would make the flying controls run as a script IN the node as a component instead of AROUND *Currently FlyingCameraControls run on top of the camera
+	- [ ] Make Cameras work with the Scene() and get their update() methods called
+	- [ ] This would make the flying controls run as a script IN the node as a component instead of AROUND *Currently FlyingCameraControls run on top of the camera

 - [ ] Remove AppMain, and AppBase
 	- [ ] Merge Appbase & Scene